Bram-G/Bram-G/README.md

 ### Hi there!👋 My name is Bram Gibson,
 I am a Fullstack web developer that recently graduated from the University of Washington's coding bootcamp.

-- 🔭 I’m currently working on a fullstack, React based, board game application where users can find, search, and add new games to their existing collections
+- 🔭 I’m currently working on a fullstack, React based, professional social media platform for Chefs and caterers.
-- 🌱 I’m currently learning Angular, and AWS workflows
+- 🌱 I’m currently learning Typescript, GraphQL, AWS
 - 💼 I'm currently looking for work as a Fullstack Developer
 - ⚡ Check out my [Portfolio!](https://bramgibson.dev/)
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/bram-g/)